brutopolis/bruter/README.md

     command (command (command ...));
     command variable_1 variable_2 ...;
     command name;
-    "script whatever";

 # Types

-  BRUTER essentially has 4 types of data:
+  BRUTER essentially has 2 types of data:
   - `any`, 4 or 8 bytes;
   - `alloc`, a pointer, usually to a string;